-If you’re on an ultra-low budget, go to the supermarket and buy a big plastic bottle of beer for 30 UAH ($1.50) or a bottle of cheap wine for 60 UAH… at your own risk, of course.
+If you’re on an ultra-low budget, go to the supermarket and buy a big plastic bottle of beer for 30 UAH (a little more than a dollar) or a bottle of cheap wine for 60 UAH… at your own risk, of course.
 Don’t say I didn’t warn you when your headache kicks in the next day.

 Here are some more average costs for drinks at cafes, bars, and restaurants:

 - Good coffee: 30 – 50 UAH /$1.50 – 2/€1 – 2

 - Cider of beer at a bar in Kyiv: 30 – 60 UAH/$1.50 – 3/€1 – 2

 - Cocktails at a fancy cocktail bar: 200 UAH+/$6+/€7+

 - Bottle of wine at a wine bar: 300+ UAH/$11+/€10+

 Check out my guide with the best bars in Kyiv to for some night(or day)time inspiration.

 It’s generally easy to get around in Ukraine—train systems are good, buses are comfortable, and cities are well-connected by buses, trams, and metros.